 Click Here For PDF Release

-The spring season is already underway at a number of schools, all in preparation for the 2012 NEC Championships this spring.
-The event returns to the Mercer County Tennis Center in West Windsor, NJ on April 20-22.
-The winning team will earn the NEC’s automatic bid into the NCAA Tournament field.
+The Mercer County Tennis Center in West Windsor, NJ will once again serve as the venue for the 10-team single-elimination championship from April 18-21.
+The winner will earn the NEC’s automatic bid into the NCAA Tournament field.

 Preseason Coaches Poll